The Geometry and Calculus of Losses: Introduction

 \section{Introduction}

-The field of machine learning has realised it needs to grow up, and move on from the alchemical approach that has got it to where it is today \citep{Rahimi:2017aa}.
-But how to do so?
-Our premise is that, following the history of chemistry, we too need to discover the elements, and their permissible transformations.
-In order to do so, we need to keep in mind the clear distinction between problem and technique \citep{Platt1962}.
-Techniques come and go; problems are eternal.
+Most machine learning research focusses on methods (algorithms).
+But these methods are designed to solve particular problems. \citet{Platt1962} argued for the greater importance of problem-oriented research.
+Our premise is that we need to better understand the elements of machine learning problems, and their permissible transformations.
 We focus on some of the simplest possible machine learning problems, namely multiclass classification and probability estimation.

-Stateless machine learning problems have three key ingredients: the loss function $\ell$ which measures how performance is evaluated, the data generating process (in the statistical setting in which we work, this corresponds to an underlying probability distribution $P$ from which examples are drawn), and a model class $\Fcal$ (what the analyst brings to the problem, informed by his prior knowledge)\footnote{The claim that all the analyst brings is the model class $\Fcal$ is a simplification that captures much of ML; in general the analyst provides a learning algorithm $A\colon \mathsf{S}\mapsto f\in \Fcal$ which given a sample $\mathsf{S}$ produces an $f$ \citep{Herbrich:2002aa}.
-For the purposes of the present paper the simplification stated in the main text suffices. }.
-Implicit in this is the protocol by which the learner or analyst interacts with the data; we presume the usual statistical batch setting for now, but most of the technical results of the paper are not so restricted.
+Stateless machine learning problems have three key ingredients: \begin{enumerate}[itemsep=0pt] \item the \emph{loss function} $\ell$: specifies how predictive performance is evaluated; \item the \emph{data generating process}: in the statistical setting corresponds to an underlying probability distribution $P$ from which samples are drawn; \item the \emph{model class} $\Fcal$: the analyst's choice, informed by their prior knowledge\footnote{The claim that all the analyst brings is the model class $\Fcal$ is a simplification that captures much of ML; in general the analyst provides a learning ``algorithm'' (a function) $A\colon \mathsf{S}\mapsto f\in \Fcal$ which given a sample $\mathsf{S}$ produces an $f$ \citep{Herbrich:2002aa}.
+For the purposes of the present paper the simplification stated in the main text suffices. }. \end{enumerate} Implicit in this is the protocol by which the learner or analyst interacts with the data; we presume the usual statistical batch setting for now, but most of the technical results of the paper are not so restricted.
 Thus an (idealised) machine learning problem can be parametrised by the triple $(\ell,\Fcal, P)$.